PostHog/posthog.com/contents/customers/researchgate.md

 In addition to offering lower and more transparent pricing, PostHog also worked closely with Paul’s team to provide proactive support — including in an on-site visit earlier this year.

-“If I email my Cloudflare support engineer, it’ll be a few days before I get a reply and it’ll be a subpar response,” says Paul.
-“With PostHog though I particularly like that I get to deal with the relevant engineering expert on a topic.
+“If I email the support engineer for other providers we use it’ll be a few days before I get a reply and it’ll be a subpar response,” says Paul.
+“With PostHog I particularly like that I get to deal with the relevant engineering expert on a topic.
 [Simon](/community/profiles/28895) will loop in [Neil](/community/profiles/28695), or [Marius](/community/profiles/30202), or [whoever](/people), and I don’t waste time playing the telephone game.”

 ### Testing algorithmic models to boost discovery with 25M users